open-ephys-plugins/nwb-format/README.md

 cmake -G "Xcode" ..
 ```

-Next, launch Xcode and open the `ephys-socket.xcodeproj` file that now lives in the “Build” directory.
+Next, launch Xcode and open the `nwb-format.xcodeproj` file that now lives in the “Build” directory.

 Running the `ALL_BUILD` scheme will compile the plugin; running the `INSTALL` scheme will install the `.bundle` file to `/Users/<username>/Library/Application Support/open-ephys/plugins-api`. `NWB2` should now appear as an data format option in the Record Node.